microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 % tar xf ophk.tar
 % ./local_setup_env.sh
 ```
-Step 7: Edit the following parameters in the **main.inputs** file in the TST200 directory: In the azure_login section, replace all the “xxxxx” with the data taken down from step 2-4.
+Step 7: Edit the following parameters in the **main.inputs** file in the TST200 directory: In the azure_login section, replace all the **xxxxx** with the data taken down from step 2-4.
 ```
 subscription_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 client_id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"